iamrajith/5-DaysWithKubernetes/Ansible/2-Day2-3-WhenCondition.md

-## Ansible Playbook:Basic conditionals with when
+## Ansible Playbook:Basic conditionals with when

 Let’s explore the usage of conditionals in Ansible by combining both playbooks.
 We’ll use the when condition based on the OS: for CentOS, we’ll install the package using yum, and for Ubuntu, we’ll use apt.